-More details will be posted later in the course, but each team will have to prepare three short, written assignments over the course of the simulation: business plan, shareholder report, and final report.
+More details will be posted later in the course, but each team will have to prepare a business plan, respond to Instructor prescribed management challenges, and prepare a Final Report.
 Because this is a team-based exercise, a brief "peer evaluation" survey will be required of each student at the end of the simulation.
 To ensure participation and accountability to the team, grades will reflect both individual and group performance.
 Failure to participate on a team will adversely impact your individual grade for the project.